-I bank with an online savings bank, and enjoy those greater interest rates.
+I bank with an online savings bank and enjoy those greater interest rates.
 And I watch the account like a hawk.
 So far, not a single problem.
-Hope that helps.
+I hope that helps.
 And thanks for your kind words.
 It was great to hear from you.

 Dear Sheri: Try this deterrent that works for opossums, raccoons, rabbits and all kinds of nuisance critters: Spread something that smells potent.
 Ammonia, mothballs, and garlic are all scents that these animals tend to flee from.